Donald Trump baby balloon: Sadiq Khan

 On 30 August 2018, pictures of a balloon similar to that of Donald Trump's were circulated, this time depicting London's Mayor Sadiq Khan wearing a bright yellow bikini.
 The balloon, like the Donald Trump baby balloon, was crowdfunded after £58,000 was raised to create the blimp.
 Organizers, identified as Yanny Bruere, a 28-year-old sales manager from Northampton, known for anti-semitic tweets, said "a certain amount of respect should be afforded to the leader of the free world and the greatest ally the UK has," and that the balloon was made "in retaliation" to the Trump balloon.
 It featured Khan wearing a yellow bikini in response to the banning of a series of Protein World advertisements on London's public transport networks, which had shown a woman in a yellow bikini with the slogan "are you beach body ready?".
 The adverts were criticized for allegedly objectifying women and promoting unrealistic female body images.
 The adverts were eventually banned, with Sadiq Khan supporting their removal.
 Khan commented, "If people want to spend their Saturday looking at me in a yellow bikini they're welcome to do so, I don't really think yellow's my colour though."
 A small crowd gathered to watch as the blimp flew over London's Parliament Square on 1 September 2018.
 It has made no further appearances.
-The Sadiq Khan bikini-clad balloon was sold on eBay on August 28, 2019, for £16,000.
+The Sadiq Khan bikini-clad balloon was sold on eBay in August 2019 for £16,000.